-The District has previously issued one series of bonds pursuant to the Authorization in the principal amount of \$100,000,000.
-The Bonds described herein will be the second series of bonds issued pursuant to the Authorization.
+The District has previously issued two series of bonds pursuant to the Authorization in the principal amounts of \$100,000,000 each, leaving \$95,000,000 principal amount of unissued bonds pursuant to the Authorization, prior to the issuance of the Bonds.
+The Bonds described herein will be the third series of bonds issued pursuant to the Authorization.
 See "DEBT SERVICE SCHEDULES" herein for the combined debt service due with respect to general obligation bonds and refunding general obligation bonds of the District, including the Bonds.